hfgong/ai_test_drive/mud/README.md

  * Now let's make the code more organized.
 Could you help me make each of the concept a class with instances.
 For example, we have Room class and a couple of Room instances for each room, also make commands into Classes with a base class.
 For reference, I put the whole Python code below, with some minor modifications by me.

 ## Notes
 Omitted some bug fixes prompts.
+There might be some minor handmade code changes.